tomaztk/2048_sql_game/README.md

 ### ToDO
 1. Prettify T-SQL code
 2. Optimize function for vectorization of table (or even come up with new function / data type)
+3. Implementing procedures in Power BI or SSRS :-)